mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 quantity q = make_length(v);
 ```

-The above function call will result in a quantity of area instead of the expected quantity
+The above function call will result in a quantity of _area_ instead of the expected quantity
-of length.
+of _length_.

 The issues mentioned above could be turned into compilation errors by disallowing multiplying or
 dividing a quantity by a unit.
 The [@MP-UNITS] library initially provided such an approach, but with